yaroslaff/ArgAlias/README.md

 If a canonical name is configured with a prefix, aliases will be resolved only if they follow configured prefix from the first argument.

+*Simplify your CLI!
+Add ArgAlias to your argparse, Click, or Typer project in 10 minutes!*

+## Installation

+`pip3 install argalias`

 ## How to use
 When you add aliases, the first element is either a `str` (the canonical name to which the alias will be resolved to) or a `List[str]` containing prefixes with canonical name.